 1. A gun handling drill – demonstrate safe loading and unloading of the firearms for your discipline

-Rifle includes 6 action types – bolt, pump, break, semi-auto, lever, and falling block
+Rifle includes 4 action types – bolt, semi-auto, lever action, and slide action.

 Shotgun includes 4 action types – bolt, break, pump, and semi-auto